bryanwhiting/blog/posts/my-advice-for-new-career-people.md

 The reality is that "all or nothing thinking" is more of a cognitive bias, per [The Coddling of the American Mind](../book-review/the-coddling-of-the-american-mind.md) and [The Worry Cure](../book-review/the-worry-cure.md).
 And so, you're going to learn things as long as you're remotely interested in learning things.
 Whether they satisfy your [Working Genius](../book-review/the-6-types-of-working-genius.md) is  another matter.

+# I want my "dream" job though

 Can you land your dream job?
 Or is it a myth?
 30-40% of first time marriages end in divorce.
 And not all of the remaining 70-60% are blissfully happy either.
 But many of those 70% ARE blissfully happy.
 Or they will be.
 Or they were and they will be again maybe or something...

 Marriage and work are similar: they're a type of relationship.

+Happiness in a relationship takes both people being committed to the happiness of the other.
+One sided relationships eventually crumble.
+But if both people remain committed to the other's happiness, and other certain caveats..., the marriage will prove valuable to both for their whole lives.

 # Professional and Life happiness

 Happiness to me comes in two forms: doing the best I can with the circumstances I have (the cards I've been dealt) and choosing environments that are healthy (the game that gives me the cards).

+It's about 1) what you're doing and 2) the environment and context you're doing it in.

 This is life.
 Some games are fun to me.
 Others less fun by definition.
 But any game may be better than no game.
 Unless the game involves a high risk of me breaking my spine.
 Nuance.